How does the shutdown affect TSA agents as Elon Musk offer sparks debate over airport security crisis

 Staff shortages are disrupting airport operations

-Major hubs across the country—including cities like Atlanta, Houston, and Philadelphia—have reported severe delays, with some travelers waiting more than three hours to clear security.
+Major hubs across the country—including Atlanta, Houston, and Philadelphia—have reported severe delays.
+In some cases, travelers have waited more than three hours just to clear security checkpoints.
+These extended wait times can cause missed flights, overcrowded terminals, and rising frustration among passengers.

 Why TSA agents can’t simply stop working